 The letters RQ, if a reportable quantity.

-If the letters RQ appear, the name of the hazardous substance.
+If the letters RQ appear, the name of the hazardous substance (if not included in the shipping name).

 For all materials with the letter "G" (Generic) in Column 1, the technical name of the hazardous material.